 Sec.
-101. Subject to the conditions set forth in this act, the amounts listed in this part are appropriated for the department for the fiscal year ending September 30, 2006, from the funds indicated in this part.
+101. Subject to the conditions set forth in this act, the amounts listed in this part are appropriated for the department of human services for the fiscal year ending September 30, 2008, from the funds indicated in this part.
 The following is a summary of the appropriations in this part: